PaddlePaddle/Serving/README.md

 The goal of Paddle Serving is to provide high-performance, flexible and easy-to-use industrial-grade online inference services for machine learning developers and enterprises.Paddle Serving supports multiple protocols such as RESTful, gRPC, bRPC, and provides inference solutions under a variety of hardware and multiple operating system environments, and many famous pre-trained model examples.
 The core features are as follows:

-- Integrate high-performance server-side inference engine paddle Inference and mobile-side engine paddle Lite.
+- Integrate high-performance server-side inference engine [Paddle Inference](https://paddleinference.paddlepaddle.org.cn/product_introduction/inference_intro.html) and mobile-side engine [Paddle Lite](https://paddlelite.paddlepaddle.org.cn/introduction/tech_highlights.html).
 Models of other machine learning platforms (Caffe/TensorFlow/ONNX/PyTorch) can be migrated to paddle through [x2paddle](https://github.com/PaddlePaddle/X2Paddle).
 - There are two frameworks, namely high-performance C++ Serving and high-easy-to-use Python pipeline.
 The C++ Serving is based on the bRPC network framework to create a high-throughput, low-latency inference service, and its performance indicators are ahead of competing products.
 The Python pipeline is based on the gRPC/gRPC-Gateway network framework and the Python language to build a highly easy-to-use and high-throughput inference service.
 How to choose which one please see [Techinical Selection](doc/Serving_Design_EN.md#21-design-selection).
 - Support multiple [protocols](doc/C++_Serving/Inference_Protocols_CN.md) such as HTTP, gRPC, bRPC, and provide C++, Python, Java language SDK.
 - Design and implement a high-performance inference service framework for asynchronous pipelines based on directed acyclic graph (DAG), with features such as multi-model combination, asynchronous scheduling, concurrent inference, dynamic batch, multi-card multi-stream inference, request cache, etc.